Denehurst Chemical Safety Ltd - UK-REACH

 The main points to consider

-The UK will retain the key provisions of EU regulations, including REACH, CLP, Biocides, PPP, etc, but as UK Statutory Instruments and not EU Regulations.
-Draft legislation has been prepared that is virtually identical to the EU Regulations in terms of
+The UK will retain the key provisions of EU regulations, including REACH, CLP, Biocides, Plant Protection, Cosmetics etc, but as UK Statutory Instruments and not EU Regulations.
+UK legislation has been prepared that is virtually identical to the EU Regulations in terms of

 technical content, but changing references to EU legislation and EU institutions such as ECHA to UK legislation and UK bodies such as the HSE.
-Therefore, expect continuity in terms of a REACH process,
+Therefore, there is continuity in terms of a REACH process,

 including SDS formatting and content, and also continuity in Classification and Labelling